 What is a weed?
 A plant whose virtues have not yet been discovered.

-It’s spring, and garlic mustard is sprouting up all over the East.
-Time to get out the food processor and pesto the invader.
 Alliaria petiolata Native range: Europe, Asia, Northwest Africa Invasive range: Much of the Lower 48, Alaska, and Canada.
 (See map.)
-Habitat: Moist, shaded soil of floodplains, forests, roadsides, edges of woods, [...]
+Habitat: Moist, shaded soil of floodplains, forests, roadsides, edges of woods, and forest openings.
+Often dominant in disturbed areas.
+Description: Biennial herb.
+First-year plant has a rosette of green leaves close to the ground. [...]

 Undaria pinnatifida Native range: Japan Sea Invasive range: Southern California, San Francisco Bay, New Zealand, Australia, Europe, Argentina Habitat: Opportunistic seaweed, can be found on hard substrates including rocky reefs, pylons, buoys, boat hulls, and abalone and bivalve shells.
 Description: Golden brown seaweed, growing up to nine feet.
 Forms thick canopy.
 Reproductive sporophyll in [...]